ufal/npfl114/tasks/cags_classification.md

 #### Date: Deadline: Mar 27, 7:59 a.m.
 #### Points: 4 points+5 bonus

-The goal of this assignment is to use pretrained EfficientNetV2-B0 model to achieve best accuracy in CAGS classification.
+The goal of this assignment is to use a pretrained model, for example the EfficientNetV2-B0, to achieve best accuracy in CAGS classification.

 The [CAGS dataset](https://ufal.mff.cuni.cz/~straka/courses/npfl114/2223/demos/cags_train.html) consists of images of **ca**ts and do**gs** of size $224×224$, each classified in one of